Talofa lava, kia orana, malo e lelei, fakaalofa lahi atu, bula vinaka, malo ni, halo ola keta, mauri, fakatalofa atu, alofa.

-- Ensure Pasifika families have equitable access to state housing and those provided by the community housing sector.
+- to ensure equitable access to state and community housing

 Support the retention of Pasifika cultures and languages in Aotearoa

-- Introduce a Pacific Islands television channel (PiTV).
+- Introduce a television channel to support the aspirations of Pasifika families

-- Increase the availability of Pasifika languages in schools, and in the community through the use of translations.
+- Increase the availability of Pasifika languages in schools

 Assist Pasifika Peoples to retire to their home islands